SiddheshKotwal/Neural-Networks-From-Scratch-in-CPP-/README.md

       cmake -DSOURCE_FILE_ARG="your_filename.cpp" -G "MinGW Makefiles" ..
       ```

-   3. Build the project:
+   3. Delete `CMakeCache.txt` to ensure a clean build for new files:
         ```bash
+        del CMakeCache.txt
+        ```

+   4. Build the project:
+      ```bash
       cmake --build .
       ```

-   4. Navigate to the executable directory and run:
+   5. Navigate to the executable directory and run:
       ```bash
       cd "A real dataset"
       ./run_my_plot (if using matplotlibcpp)